CPL Reporting Information

 - The number of applicable Learning Units (LUs) for the activity based on the calculation method(s) & guidelines outlined in the PIBC CPL System Guide.

 When going online to report their CPL activities and LUs, members should login through the PIBC website.
 Members can log in using their PIBC username (e-mail address on file) and password, and then click "Record/View CPL Activities" under "My Profile" to report and submit their CPL activities and corresponding learning units or view their current summary of CPL activities online.
-Click here to access a video tutorial with more information on how to report CPL in the membership database.

 Members should use one entry for each event or activity.
 Conference sessions should be reported individually.
 For any event or activity that was longer than one day, simply enter the date the activity was completed (i.e. the last day of the event) as the activity date.
 Members can also mention the multi-day duration of the event or activity as part of the title or short description.
 Members should be sure to report the cumulative total LUs for the entire event or activity as part of the submission.